niiquash/TaxCalculatorApp/README.md

 This project was to help me learn the basics of designing and developing mobile applications on android devices, and to strengthen my  knowledge in Kotlin.

-A video demo of my application is in the link below:
+A video demo of my application is in the link here:
 [Software Demo Video](https://youtu.be/t5uRvj3c7Tc)

 # Development Environment